spesml/spesml.github.io/2_Concepts/3_ModelingFramework/03_requirements_viewpoint.md

 In summary, only the fulfillment of requirements of the categories given in the first three rows (capability, functional and interface requirements) are directly in the scope of SpesML.
 In addition, the fulfillment of certain design constraints - those expressed as well-formedness rules - can be regarded as being in scope.

 The fulfillment of requirements of the other categories is not in the scope of the SpesML project.
-These categories should not be neglected in a systems development project, but questions of their fufilment are beyond what can reasonably be reached within SpesML.
+These categories should not be neglected in a systems development project, but questions of their fulfillment are beyond what can reasonably be reached within SpesML.

 ### Representation of Requirements Fulfillment

 Common to the capability, functional and interface requirements categories is that their fulfillment is demonstrated primarily through test or simulation.
 For SpesML, the main question here is whether test simulation/test setups, scenarios and  results should be included or referenced in the architectural models.
 For functional and interface requirements - typically being universal properties -, in addition a coverage argument may need to be documented.

 The *Verify-*relationship is the main relationship to demonstrate fulfillment of requirements.
 It can be used to to link requirements to test or simulation information that is used to verify this requirement.
-Fulfillment also needs to consider which system or model element is responsible for ensuring a requirement;this aspect is denoted by the *Satisfy* relationship.
+Fulfillment also needs to consider which system or model element is responsible for ensuring a requirement; this aspect is denoted by the *Satisfy* relationship.

 In summary, the assertion that